RPTU-EIS/upec-boom-verification-suite/README.md

 *The spawn tag of every in-flight SPI instruction with ROB ID in the uncommittable set must not be equal to or above (according to program order) any of the tags in the committable tags set.*

 Implementing these conditions in a property language is straight-forward and only involves identifying the buffers containing tags and IDs of in-flight instructions.
-A template for applying UPEC to out-of-order processors using microequivalence is available [here](https://github.com/mofadiheh/upec-boom-verification-suite/blob/main/Documentation/UPEC_OOO_Template.v).
+A template for applying UPEC to out-of-order processors using microequivalence is available in [Documentation/UPEC_OOO_Template.v](https://github.com/mofadiheh/upec-boom-verification-suite/blob/main/Documentation/UPEC_OOO_Template.v).
 It is used as a basis for developing the BOOM Verification suite.

 ## BOOM
 The Berkeley Out-of-Order Machine (BOOM) is a synthesizable and parameterizable open-source RISC-V out-of-order core written in the Chisel hardware construction language and is developed by the UC Berkeley Architecture Research group.